-Mupirocin is an antibiotic treats infection caused by methicillin resistant staphylococcus aureus (MRSA).
+Mupirocin is an antibiotic that treats infections caused by methicillin-resistant Staphylococcus aureus (MRSA).

-Mupirocin like other antibiotics aims to it the bacterial RNA and protein synthesis.
-It halts the conversion of isoleucine and tRNA to isoleucyl tRNA by inhibiting the activity of enzyme isoleucyl tRNA synthetase.
-Mupirocin shows no cross resistance with other antimicrobial drugs so is preferred in the treatment of methicillin resistant staphylococcus aureus (MRSA) induced infections which is a major cause of death in hospitalized patients having systemic antibiotics.
+Mupirocin, like other antibiotics, aims to synthesise bacterial RNA and protein.
+It halts the conversion of isoleucine and tRNA to isoleucyl tRNA by inhibiting the activity of the enzyme isoleucyl tRNA synthetase.
+Mupirocin shows no cross-resistance with other antimicrobial drugs, so it is preferred in treating methicillin-resistant Staphylococcus aureus (MRSA) induced infections which is a major cause of death in hospitalized patients having systemic antibiotics.

-Mupirocin is applied as directed by your doctor.
-Always read and follow the instructions mentioned on the instruction manual.
+Mupirocin is applied as directed by a doctor.
+Always read and follow the instructions mentioned in the instruction manual.

-- Wash your hands and face before applying the cream/ ointment so as to make them clean and hygienic.
+— Wash your hands and face before applying the cream to make them clean and hygienic.

 — Dry the skin using a soft towel